 You may also list multiple domains in the file:

 Publishing your project

 CORS file inside the root of the directory you are going to deploy.
 Publish it by running

 Now, your project is live on the web with CORS support.

-CORSfiles are part of Surge Plus.
-When you publish, you’ll be prompted to upgrade your project right from the CLI.
+CORSfiles are available with Surge Professional.
+When you publish, you’ll be prompted to upgrade your account right from the CLI.